rmcanany/SolidEdgeHousekeeper/README.md

 In addition to plain text and pattern matching, you can also use a property formula.
 The formula has the same syntax as the Callout command, except preceeded with `System.` or `Custom.` as above.

 If the specified property does not exist in the file, you can optionally have it added automatically.
-This option is set on the **Configuration Tab**, Miscellaneous Group.
+This option is set on the **Configuration Tab -- Miscellaneous Group**.
 Note, this only works for `Custom` properties.
 Adding `System` properties is not allowed.

 #### Expose variables missing
 Checks to see if all the variables listed in `Variables to expose` are present in the document.